To make itself more effective the Business Council has organised itself into a series of working groups.

 The political and economic situations in the UAE and UK are quite different.
 This page aims to give a brief overview of the UK system.

 The UK political system is a multi-party system.
 Since the 1920s. the two largest political parties have been the Conservative Party and the Labour Party.
-The current prime minister is Theresa May, who took office on 13 July 2016.
-She is the leader of the Conservative Party, which won a majority of seats in the House of Commons in the general election on 7 May 2015, when David Cameron was the party leader; although at the last general election on 8 June 2017 she failed to secure a majority government.
+The current prime minister is Boris Johnson, who took office on 23 July 2019.
+He is the leader of the Conservative Party.

 The United Kingdom European Union (EU) membership referendum took place on 23 June 2016 to gauge support for the UK either remaining a member of or leaving the EU.
 The referendum resulted in a simple majority of 51.9% being in favour of leaving the EU.
-Although legally the referendum was non-binding, the government of that time had promised to implement the result, and it initiated the official EU withdrawal process on 29 March 2017, which put the UK on course to leave the EU by 30 March 2019.
+Although legally the referendum was non-binding, the government of that time had promised to implement the result, and it initiated the official EU withdrawal process on 29 March 2017.
+The UK is on course to leave the EU by 31 January 2020.

 In 2016, the UK was the tenth-largest goods exporter in the world and the fifth-largest goods importer.
 It also had the second-largest inward foreign direct investment, and the third-largest outward foreign direct investment.